tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 ### Example of Open vs Closed Mode: Alexander Fleming (7:48)

-Let me give you and example of what I mean.
+Let me give you an example of what I mean.

 When Alexander Fleming<sup id="Fleming"><a href="#fn-5">5</a></sup> had the thought that led to the discovery of penicillin, he must have been in the *open mode*.